Alexxx2207/hotel_reviews_classificator/README.md

 ## Tests

 Pytest testing framework is used.
 A custom .tmp folder is created for saving the artifacts that are being expected.
-It has 98% coverage, but at the expense of some meaningless tests like constants checks.